76616c6172/n-i-x/README.md

 **nix ls** list installed packages in chronological order
 **nix show <package-name>** shows pkg if it exists in the nixpkgs repo
 **nix search <term>** search nixpkgs repo for partial matches in name/description
+**nix shell** drop into nix shell environment specified in ./flake.nix or parent ../flake.nix
 **nix shell <packages..>** drop into ephemeral nix shell env with specified nixpkgs
 **nix rollback** roll back one generation from the nix log output
 **nix rollback <number>** roll back to a specific generation as seen in nix log output